MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms.md

 Multistep forms allows you to create a form with multiple steps.

 > [!NOTE]
-> Multistep forms were formerly called advanced forms.
+> - Multistep forms were formerly called advanced forms.
+> - Some features of multistep forms still need to be configured using the Portal Management App.
+More information: [Define advanced form steps for portals](/power-apps/maker/portals/configure/web-form-steps).

 ## Create new multistep form